-The Old Cathedral of Managua, formally known as the Santiago of Managua Cathedral, stands as a powerful historical landmark that survived multiple earthquakes.
-Located in the heart of Nicaragua's capital, this abandoned cathedral represents the city's complex architectural and seismic history.
+The Old Cathedral of Managua, formally known as the Santiago of Managua Cathedral, is a powerful historical landmark that survived multiple earthquakes.
+Located in central Nicaragua's capital, this abandoned cathedral represents the city's complex architectural and seismic history.

 Built in the late 19th century, the Old Cathedral of Managua is a remarkable architectural ruin that tells the story of Managua's struggles with natural disasters.
 After being severely damaged by earthquakes in 1931 and 1972, the cathedral was left standing as a haunting memorial.
-Its neoclassical facade and damaged structure serve as a testament to the city's resilience, with its empty shell now functioning as an important historical and cultural monument that reflects Nicaragua's challenging geological past.
+Its neoclassical facade and damaged structure serve as proof of the city's resilience, with its empty shell now functioning as an important historical and cultural monument that reflects Nicaragua's challenging geological past.

 Best Time: Morning